Attention, Please! Adversarial Defense via Activation Rectification and Preservation: Attention-oriented Data Analysis

 \section{Attention-oriented Data Analysis}

 Visual attention helps explain to what extent each pixel of a given image contributes to the prediction of the network.
-Since adversarial attack is designed to change the previous prediction, we are motivated to examine the relationship between visual attention and adversarial attack.
-This data analysis section attempts to address the following three questions: \begin{myitemize} \item[1.]
-What kinds of images are vulnerable to adversarial attack? \item[2.]
-How the visual attention of adversarial image deviates from the original image? \item[3.]
-How visual attention changes in iterative attack and contributes to the attack result? \end{myitemize}
+Since the adversarial attack is designed to change the original prediction, we are motivated to examine the relationship between visual attention and adversarial attack.
+This data analysis section attempts to address the following two questions: